Computer Servers Custom Built or Bought from Vendor to Specification

 Network Interface Cards (NICs)

-Enables the server to connect to a network(s) to facilitate communications between devices.
-Server Generally servers will have more than one NIC port or more than one NIC.
+Allows devices to connect to network(s) to facilitate in communication or data transfer.
+Generally servers will have more than one NIC port or more than one NIC.
 This is due to the increased amount of traffic they handle especially in a file server or a virtualization node.
 Servers also tend to use higher capacity Ethernet standards such as 10g, 40g and even 100g.
-There’s also some other players on the field such as infiniband which promises a more reliable connection at a lower cost.
+There’s also some other players on the field such as Infiniband which promises a more reliable connection at a lower cost but with the sacrifice of flexibility.

-Facilitates the communication between hard drives allowing them to be set up in a RAID.
-Then making that RAID accessible to the operating system of the server.
+Facilitates the communication between hard drives and the deice they are installed on allowing them to be set up in a RAID configuration.
 High end controllers will have a BBU or cache vault which utilizes batteries or capacitors in order to store data on RAM built in to the controller card while its waiting to be written to the hard drives.
-Overcoming some of the speed issues caused by running a RAID especially while making parity calculations in RAIDs 5 & 6 or 50 & 60.
-However with the recent speed increases in servers the technology has moved back to software RAIDs which were used to save money over a hardware controller card.
+Overcoming some of the speed issues caused by running a RAID especially while making parity calculations like in RAIDs 5 & 6 or 50 & 60.
+However, with the recent speed increases in servers the technology has moved back to software RAIDs which were used to save money over a hardware controller card.
 Now that software RAIDs aren’t any slower the ease of management comes in to play since the RAID can be managed directly through the operating system.
-Making management much easier than having to log in to the controller card to make changes.
+Making management much easier than having to log in to the controller card to make changes and saving money on expensive controller cards.
 It also gives the operating system more insight in to the conditions on each hard drive.
 Allowing for more dynamic RAIDs including software SANs which allow for the RAID to be spanned across several physical hosts.
 Increasing speed and redundancy while also eliminating the need for dedicated SAN hardware.

 Solid State Drives (SSDs)